dungeonsnd/cppfastdevelop/README.md

 cppfastdevelop
 ==============

-A simple but powerful c++ project called "cppfastdevelop" ("cfd") which makes your develop fast.
-The "cfd" project include "cppfoundation" ("cf") and "cpplibrary" ("cl") projects.
+A simple but powerful c++ project called "cppfastdevelop" (a.k.a. "cfd") which makes your develop fast.
+The "cfd" project include "cppfoundation" (a.k.a. "cf") and "cpplibrary" (a.k.a. "cl") projects.

 WE PROVIDE: